 Above all else, the respite care providers you choose must be well trained and capable of handling whatever emergencies may come up while you are gone.
 Look for caregivers with several years experience and who have undergone special training that allows them to give quality care for patients with Alzheimer’s disease and other types of dementia.

-For more information, contact Serenity Oaks Assisted Living and Respite Care in San Antonio, TX.
+For more information, contact Serenity Oaks Assisted Living today.
 We are glad to provide quality care for your loved one while you take a short break.